SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 As you can see, there is an option to verify if a value exists in a list via the "in" operator.
 Values can also be embedded in other objects.
 In this case a dot in the key implies looking into an embedded object.

 By default, dynamic access mapping assigns user roles, based on the access token, on every user login.
 This means, that it is not possible to change the user roles inside {{< product-c8y-iot >}} as these would be overridden on next user login.
-To change this behaviour, select the **Use dynamic access mapping only on user creation** checkbox at the bottom of the **Dynamic access mapping** section.
+To change this behaviour, select the **Use dynamic access mapping only on user creation** checkbox at the bottom of the **Access mapping** section.

 ![OAuth configuration](/images/users-guide/Administration/admin-sso-dynamic-access-mapping.png)